What do you know about the Pharisees?

 There are still Pharisees today.
 And if the emails I receive are an indication, there are probably some in all groups that claim to be Christian.

-For related articles check out: Did Paul Teach and Keep the ten commandments?, Jesus and the Ten Commandments, Are the Ten Commandments Still in Effect?, Are the Laodiceans the Modern Sadducees and Pharisees? and Annual Worship Calendar.
+For related articles check out: Did Paul Teach and Keep the ten commandments?, Jesus and the Ten Commandments, Are the Ten Commandments Still in Effect?, Are the Laodiceans the Modern Sadducees and Pharisees?, Messianic Judaism Beliefs Differ from the Continuing Church of God, and Annual Worship Calendar.

 Back to Home Page

 B. Thiel, Were the Pharisees Condemned for Keeping the Law of God?
 1999/2001/2010/2011/2012/2013/2014 0918 www.cogwriter.com/pharisee.htm